OmG3r/steam-trade/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [GNU GPLV3](https://github.com/OmG3r/steam-trade/blob/master/LICENSE).